allenai/everyday-things/README.md

 To investigate this, we propose a benchmark dataset consisting of 100 everyday things, their parts, and the relationships between these parts.
 We observe that state-of-the-art pre-trained language models (LMs) like GPT-3 and Macaw have fragments of knowledge about these entities, but they fail to produce consistent parts mental models.
 We propose a simple extension to these LMs where we apply a constraint satisfaction layer on top of raw predictions from LMs to produce more consistent and accurate parts mental models of everyday things.

 These are further described in our paper "Do language models have coherent mental models of everyday things?"
-(To appear at ACL 2023, Axiv Link: https://arxiv.org/abs/2212.10029)
+(ACL 2023, ACL Anthology link: https://aclanthology.org/2023.acl-long.106, Axiv Link: https://arxiv.org/abs/2212.10029)

 In this repository, we make the data and code used publicly available.